Franchise Analysis · FDD Data · 2026

 $100,000

-UNGLIN model annual royalty $0
+BBB Practice Asset annual royalty $0

-UNGLIN 5-year royalty cost $0
+BBB Practice Asset 5-year royalty $0

 At $200,000 in annual gross commissions, you pay $80,000–$100,000 over five years in royalties to the franchisor — before the initial franchise fee of $27,000–$131,000.
-That is income you sourced, worked, and closed that goes to the franchise system rather than to you.
+Under the practice asset model, that number is $0, and the entire $9,997 entry cost is paid once, upfront, with nothing owed after.

 8. 5-Year Net Income Model: $500K Gross Fees